Ben Wellings is an expert on Brexit and the politics of nationalism and Euroscepticism in contemporary Europe.

 He writes regularly for The Conversation, the Globe and Mail and The Drum on Brexit, English nationalism, Euroscepticism and the politics of the European Union.
 Read his Conversation article on the implications of Brexit for Australia.

-He comments regularly about Brexit on television for Sky News, the ABC and on international TV and radio, as well as contributing op-eds for major newspapers and via online media.
+He comments regularly about Brexit on television for Sky News, the ABC, Channel 10 and on international TV and radio, as well as contributing op-eds for major newspapers and via online media.
 In 2012 he debated one of the leaders of the UK’s Brexit Campaign, Daniel Hannan MEP in Auckland: Watch his debate with Daniel Hannan MEP at the New Zealand Initiative in May 2012.

 Before joining Monash University in 2013 he was the Convenor of European Studies at the Australian National University from 2004.